Henry Paget, 3rd Marquess of Anglesey: Background

 Anglesey was the only son of Henry Paget, 2nd Marquess of Anglesey, by his first wife Eleanora, daughter of Colonel John Campbell.

+Military career

+He was appointed as Captain of the Burton-on-Trent Troop of the part-time Staffordshire Yeomanry on 26 March 1839.
+The following year he obtained permission for the troop to be renamed the Anglesey Troop.
+On 21 May 1841 he purchased a commission in the Grenadier Guards as Ensign & Lieutenant.
+He sold his commission and retired on 23 May 1845.

 Political career

 Anglesey was returned to Parliament as one of two representatives for Staffordshire South in 1854, a seat he held until 1857.
 In 1869 he succeeded his father in the marquessate and entered the House of Lords.
-Apart from his political career he also served in the Grenadier Guards.

 Personal life

-Lord Anglesey married in 1845 Sophia Eversfield, born 24 June 1819, the daughter of James Eversfield of Denne Park, Sussex and his wife Mary, daughter of Robert Hawgood Crew.
+On 7 June 1845 in her home parish of Horsham, he married Sophia Eversfield, born 24 June 1819, the daughter of James Eversfield, of Denne Park, and his wife Mary Crew, daughter of Robert Hawgood Crew.
 There were no children from the marriage.
-He died at Albert Mansions, Victoria Street, Westminster, London, in January 1880, aged 58, and was succeeded by his half-brother, Lord Henry Paget.

-The Marchioness of Anglesey moved to Fordingbridge, Hampshire, and later to Pantiles, Tunbridge Wells, Kent, where she died 7 December 1901.
+He died in Westminster on 30 January 1880, aged 58, and was succeeded by his half-brother, Lord Henry Paget.
+His widow moved to Fordingbridge and later to Tunbridge Wells, where she died on 7 December 1901.